Laurens-HanzeLink/whis/book/src/part4-core-advanced/ch14c-presets.md

 {
   "description": "High-quality document editing", "prompt": "...",
-  "polisher": "openai",
+  "post_processor": "openai",
   "model": "gpt-4o"
 }
 ```

-When this preset is used, it ignores the global polisher setting and uses OpenAI's GPT-4o instead.
+When this preset is used, it ignores the global post-processor setting and uses OpenAI's GPT-4o instead.

 ## Implementation: Listing All Presets